 P.S make sure the Sat Nav you buy has the latest US maps installed.
 We personally use the SAT NAVS GPS Navigation System from Amazon – it works both in the UK and around the globe!

 Ever been in a water park or on the beach and you want to take photos but you’re scared you’ll damage your phone?
-Use it safely in a transparent Autkors Waterproof Phone Case and you’ll have no trouble using it inside the pool.
+Use it safely in a transparent Autkors Waterproof Phone Case and you’ll have no trouble taking it into the pool.
 You can also capture some cool underwater shots!

 It may be a no-brainer but a good pair of trainers (with thick soles) or walking shoes are life saviours when it comes to exploring Orlando.
 As tempting as it may be to pack your sandals and flips flops for the hot sunny weather, pack them for the pool and accompany them with decent walking footwear.
 Our Fitbit sometimes records 20,000 steps a day when walking around the theme parks!
 We personally use Sketcher’s Go Walk but any trainers or shoes with a thick, supportive base is fine.

 Get in the spirit of the holiday and have everyone excited for arrival by playing some entertaining board games on the flight.
-They’re also great for quiet periods after dinner, a drink in the bar or relaxing in your hotel room on an evening.
+They’re also great for quiet periods after dinner, a drink at the bar or relaxing in your hotel room on an evening.
+Games and activities are things to pack for Orlando that all ages can enjoy!

 - OK Play game (Families)